anish9/Image-to-Image/README.md

 * opencv

 ## Train custom
-* selct the dataformat in config file, the available formats are "AUTO" and "PAIRED".
+* Select the dataformat in config file, the available formats are "AUTO" and "PAIRED".
 #### AUTO:
-* just provide high resolution images path so automatically downscales and train the network,if needed added custom degradations
+* #### Just provide high resolution images path so automatically downscales and train the network,if needed added custom degradations
 #### PAIRED:
-* provide with high-resolution and low-resolution images which to be in paired format to train.
+* #### provide with high-resolution and low-resolution images which to be in paired format to train.

 #### Trained SR output with (RDNSR+GANloss)